JordanDaudu/GradeFlow/README.md

 - PostgreSQL stores GradeFlow relational data.
 - MinIO provides local S3-compatible object storage for uploaded assignment/submission files.
+- A remote database such as Neon shares relational data between computers.
+- Local MinIO does not share uploaded files between computers.
+Use remote S3-compatible storage for shared uploaded files.
 - The backend automatically applies Prisma migrations on container startup.
 - The backend seeds default users only when no users exist.
 - The frontend is served by Nginx and proxies `/api/*` requests to the backend.
 - `.env` should never be committed to Git.
+- Full local backup/restore documentation is available in [`docs/BACKUP_AND_RESTORE.md`](docs/BACKUP_AND_RESTORE.md).

 ---